nor0x/Maui.ColorPicker/readme.md

 ## Bindable Properties

 ### ```ColorPicked```:
-Gets the Picked Color of the Color Picker.
+Gets or sets the Picked Color of the Color Picker.

 XAML:
 ```xml